BLCM/bl3mods/Apocalyptech/README.md

   - The Monarch: `1.6` -> `0.7`
   - Wedding Invitation Ricochet Damage: `2.928` -> `1`
   - Yellowcake: `1.75` -> `1`
+- `uniques_are_legendary.txt` - With just a few exceptions, turns nearly all red-text weapons/items into legendary rarity, if they aren't already.
+  Mostly just intended to be used along with my Expanded Legendary Pools mod, to make the dropped gear more noticeable.
+Without that mod, I think these mostly just come as mission rewards or as mission items, so this mod would be a bit pointless.
+Not sure if being legendary has an effect on item stats; it's possible that this mod buffs up some items here.

 ## Partlocks / Part Changes